Warren Driver's License Restoration Attorney

 How a Driver’s License Attorney Can Help

 At Grabel & Associates, we’re not only experienced driver’s license attorneys in Michigan, we’re also successful trial attorneys with a 97% success rate at driver’s license review hearings.
 We’ll fight hard and diligently to restore your driving privileges.
-Whether you’re appealing the driver’s license suspension at the DLAD/DAAD (also known as Administrative Hearings Section), you’re attempting to get your license back, or you need legal help, we’ll use in-depth knowledge of Michigan traffic law to guide you through the process and represent your case every step of the way.
+Whether you’re appealing the driver’s license suspension at the Office of Hearings and Administrative Oversight section of Michigan Secretary of State (formerly known as Administrative Hearings Section or AHS), you’re attempting to get your license back, or you need legal help, we’ll use in-depth knowledge of Michigan traffic law to guide you through the process and represent your case every step of the way.

 Call the Attorneys at Grabel & Associates Today